Brodevil/Alice/Run Alice.md

    this software easily by just voice command :}

 <br><br>
-5. Now, You have to open the [DailyWorks.xlsx](DailyWorks.xlsx) which is an Exel file and by the given example, you can understand who to write the data.
-You just change to put the time in 24 Hr or in 12 Hr in first column and in the second column write the work which you have to do, So in this way the Alice will going to run whole
+5. Now, You have to open the [DailyWorks.xlsx](DailyWorks.xlsx) which is an Exel file and by the given example inside the Exel file, you can understand who to write the data.